Sachein: Plot

 Manju is also from the same college, and she likes Sachein.
-Shalini gets jealous when she spots Sachein and Manju together often, but Manju informs Shalini that Sachein loves Shalini so much and asks her not to hide her feelings, as it is very evident that Shalini too likes Sachein.
-This makes Shalini realize her love towards Sachein.
-Sachein learns that Shalini's parents have arranged a wedding for her, and he meets Shalini on the last day of their college and says that he has lost the challenge and he will be leaving Ooty tomorrow.
-But Shalini hides her feelings towards Sachein and she plans to propose her love the next day as she wants to win the challenge by not conveying her love within the 30 days.
+Shalini gets jealous when she spots Sachein and Manju together often, but Manju informs Shalini that Sachein loves Shalini so much and asks her not to hide her feelings, as it is very evident that Shalini also likes Sachein.
+This makes Shalini realize her love for Sachein.
+Sachein learns that Shalini's parents have arranged a wedding for her.
+He meets Shalini on the last day of their college and says that he has lost the challenge and will be leaving Ooty tomorrow.
+However, Shalini hides her feelings towards Sachein and plans to propose her love the next day as she wants to win the challenge by not conveying her love within the 30 days.

-On the 31st day, Shalini is excited and goes to propose Sachein, but suddenly, she meets Sachein's father Gowtham on the way.
-Gowtham is a billionaire, in which this fact makes the entire college be surprised that Sachein is the only son of a rich business tycoon, as Sachein always stays very simple and down-to-earth.
-Now Shalini feels bad, that if she proposes her love towards Sachein at this moment, then he might misunderstand that she decided to marry him after knowing that he is so rich and decides to stay calm.
+On the 31st day, Shalini is excited and goes to propose to Sachein, but suddenly, she meets his father Gowtham on the way.
+Gowtham is a billionaire, which makes the entire college surprised that Sachein is the only son of a rich business tycoon, as Sachein always stays very simple and down-to-earth.
+Now Shalini feels bad because if she proposes her love towards Sachein at this moment, then he might misunderstand that she decided to marry him after knowing that he is rich, so she decides to stay calm.
 Sachein leaves to Coimbatore International Airport, and Shalini also follows him.
-In the airport, Shalini could not control her emotions and proposes to Sachein.
-She also revealed that it is her ego that did not let her convey her love during the last 30 days.
-Sachein feels so happy, and the couple is united.
+In the airport, Shalini cannot control her emotions and proposes to Sachein.
+She also revealed that it was her ego that did not let her convey her love during the last 30 days.
+Sachein feels happy, and the couple is united.

-Production

-Shooting of this film commenced in Ooty.
-Harris Jayaraj was approached to compose music for the film.
-However he turned down the offer due to time constraints.

 Music

 The music was composed by Devi Sri Prasad, with lyrics written by Pa.
 Vijay, Kabilan, Na.
 Muthukumar, V. Elango, and Palani Bharathi.
 Vijay sang a kuthu-number "Vaadi Vaadi" for this film, a song that was recorded in the wardrobe of his house, which the music director has set up as a studio.
 This was his last song as a playback singer, before rendering "Google Google" from Thuppakki (2012), after a seven-year sabbatical.
 The album was released on 7 March 2005.
 The songs "Vaadi Vaadi", "Dai Dai Dai Kattikkoda", "Kanmoodi Thirakumbothu" and "Gundu Manga Thoppukkulle" songs became chartbusters upon its release.
 The song "Gundu Manga Thoppukulle" is based on "Vangathota" from Abhi (2004).
+Additionally the song "Vaseegara" composed by Harris Jayaraj for the 2001 film Minnale was re-used.